Temple of Claudius

 The Temple of Claudius to the south (left) of the Colosseum (photo of the model of Imperial Rome at the Museo della Civilta Romana in Rome).

-The Temple of Claudius (Latin: Templum Divi Claudii), also variously known as the Temple of the Divus Claudius, the Temple of the Divine Claudius, the Temple of the Deified Claudius, or in an abbreviated form as the Claudium, was an ancient structure that covered a large area of the Caelian Hill in Rome, Italy.
-It housed the Imperial cult of the Emperor Claudius, who was deified after his death in 54 AD.
+The Temple of Claudius (Templum Divi Claudii), also known in an abbreviated form as the Claudium, was an ancient Roman temple that covered a large area of the Caelian Hill in Rome, Italy.
+It housed the imperial cult of the emperor Claudius, who was deified after his death in 54 AD.